UTV And ATV Tire Size Explained: Are Bigger Tires Better?

 When it comes to trucks, jeeps, ATV's and UTV's, oftentimes the first modification people make is larger tires.
 But why is this change made?
 For many it is just for the look.
 And for others, it is for increased performance in ground clearance and traction.

-Aesthetically, “Bigger is Better” when it comes to ATV / UTV tires, but how big is too big?
+Aesthetically, "Bigger is Better" when it comes to ATV tires and UTV tires, but how big is too big?
 At what point do larger tires or wheels begin to negatively affect your vehicles handling, potentially putting you into a mechanically unstable or even dangerous situation?
 Stay tuned, as we discuss this topic in depth.

 Bigger tires can assuredly help you gain ground clearance and traction in sand, deep mud, snow or uneven terrain.
 As a general rule, most vehicles can safely handle an increase in tire size one or even two sizes larger than stock.
 From the factory our vehicles have been engineered to perform and behave a certain way with a specific size of wheel and tire combination.
 A good rule of thumb for an acceptable increase in tire size is 1 size larger for vehicles 500cc or less and up to two sizes larger for vehicles between 500cc and 1000+cc.